 Details of the components of the developer testing environment are given in Table 7-1.
 The configuration for this testing corresponds to the operational environment of the TOE as described in Figure 4-1, except for the following differences.
 Besides these differences, this configuration is identical to the configuration specified in the ST, and the evaluator evaluates that these differences do not affect the purpose, which is to test the TOE's functions.

-- Although included in the description in the ST, no firewall is used in the testing environment since it was not connected to the Internet. - The phone line pseudo-exchanger, which can emulate the same fax communication protocol as a public telephone line, is used instead of the public telephone network (PSTN). - The optional Fax Board (for using two or more fax lines) is attached to the MFP.
+- Although included in the description in the ST, no firewall is used in the testing environment since it was not connected to the Internet.

 Table 7-1 Components of the Developer Testing